mijp1/castep-docs/docs/tutorials/Bonding_and_Charge/mulliken_population.md

 - Like GaAs (and unlike Si and diamond), there are 2 opposite charges on both atoms.
 However, the charge is significantly larger, indicating that the molecule is highly polar/ionic.
 - The population of the H-F bond is rather low - this indicates that the molecule has little covalent character

+We will now compare to very similar molecules - HCl and HBr - keeping the trend of hydrogen bonded to a group 7 element.
+The ```param``` files are completely identical and in the ```cell``` files the bond lengths used are 1.275 for HCl and 1.44 for HBr.